 - Touch "Clear Cookies and Data" to delete all cookies from the Safari browser.
 Again, you will be prompted to confirm this decision.

-You can also clear cookies from a specific website by going into the Advanced settings at the bottom of the Safari settings.
+Did you know you can also clear cookies from a specific website?
+This is helpful if you are having issues with a single website, but don't want all of your usernames and passwords cleared from all the other websites you visit.
+You can delete cookies from a specific website by going into the Advanced settings at the bottom of the Safari settings.

 - In the Advanced tab, choose Website Data.